bkuri/vfab/docs/README.md

 ---

-**ploTTY** - Headless-first FSM plotter manager with enterprise-grade performance and reliability.
+**vfab** - Headless-first FSM plotter manager with enterprise-grade performance and reliability.